Interactive Demo

 Deep Dive: Softmax Quantization

-A semester project at ETH Zürich under Prof. Dr. Luca Benini.
-We optimized the softmax operation for MobileBERT to enable integer-only inference, maintaining accuracy down to 4-bit precision.
+A semester project at ETH Zürich under Prof. Dr. Luca Benini, optimizing softmax in MobileBERT for integer-only inference while holding accuracy down to 4-bit.

 1. The Exponential Bottleneck